 Arenberg Festival.
 Five Centuries of Arenbergs.
-Blue blood in Leuven and Europe
+Blue blood in Leuven and Europeback to the overview

 The exhibition at M - Museum Leuven is part of a broader, cultural project in the city.
 The programme features concerts, debates, conferences and other events.

 Four story lines shape the programme.
 The first story line revolves around the life of a noble family.
 The dreamful reception rooms, courtyard and park at Arenberg Castle will be the setting for cultural events.
 The University Library will host a complementary exhibition focusing on aristocratic domestic culture.
 The Arenbergs left their mark on Leuven throughout history.

 In the second story line, guided tours, walks and an interactive app will allow visitors to walk in their footsteps.
 The Arenbergs were Europeans avant la lettre.